LEGOs for Speech Therapy

 LEGOs are a fantastic tool to identify and teach concepts to your child.
 Curved, straight, short, long, transparent, opaque, smooth, rough, and shape names are very easy to learn with a child who is learning speech.

 For older children, the model sets and mini-figure sets are can help a child learn to follow directions and communicate descriptions when creating the specific sets.

-Especially great for autistic children, playing with LEGOs in a group setting can really help them learn to socialize with others.
+Especially great for autistic children, playing with LEGOs in a group setting can help them learn to socialize with others.
 Younger children can just enjoy sharing their knowledge with peers, and older children can learn how to build a set together.
 Combining their learned communication skills to improve them and improve their social ability at the same time.

 The LEGO people with faces (mini-figs) are an excellent tool to explore how facial expressions reflect emotions.
-Many autistic children struggle to ready body language in others, and this can help them overcome that issue.
+Many autistic children struggle to read body language in others, and this can help them overcome that issue.

 Plenty of children in speech therapy also struggle with imaginative play.
 While we often think to use dolls and teddy bears to act out scenes, many children can also do the same with the LEGO people.

 Asking the child questions to seek clarification, and encouraging the child to do the same, is a great use for LEGOs.
 Consider asking questions about the structure, what the LEGO people are doing, and even where they would like you to place a brick are all great ways to encourage clarification.

 Is LEGO speech therapy right for my child?

 There is no speech therapy method that is 100% effective for children and this also applies to LEGO therapy.
 However, LEGO therapy is considered a risk-free therapy method.
 This means that there are no negative consequences of using LEGOs during a speech therapy session.